nparks-kenzan/capstan-1/pipelines/gcp/0-initial/README.md

 ### Push pipelines

-Using the same terminal that you used to create the app perform the
+Using the same terminal that you used to create the app perform the following commands to create two very simple deploy pipelines

 1. spin pipeline save --file=uat_deploy.json
 1. spin pipeline save --file=prod_seed.json

-To verify they are present execute
+To verify they are present execute:
 `spin pipeline list --application helloagain`

 ### Create Load Balancers